cutting-room-floor/team-directory/README.md

 ##### Light admin access

-If an admin key is set to true on a user they are granted special access.
+If an admin key is set to true on a user they are granted additional features:

 - View/edit all users
-- Download all fields from the team list as a csv document
+- Download all fields from the team list as a CSV document.

 ---